Roles and Responsibilities

-His work has appeared in a variety of national and international media outlets including local and national BBC radio, the Times and Sunday Times, and the Scotsman.
+His work has appeared in a variety of national and international media outlets including the Wall Street Journal, the Harvard Business Review, local and national BBC radio and various local and national newspapers.

 - Start-ups, Growth and Closure